WhoBrokeTheBuild/MDSplus-Example/README.md

 root@abcd1234:/workspace# jTraverser test -1 &
 ```

-Once you've editied a value in the model, go back to Step #3 and collect more data.
+Once you've edited a value in the model, go back to Step #3 and collect more data.